Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 From the coding example, we learned that an operator can derive and set the SBP of the output tensor, given the SBP of the input tensor and the built-in SBP Signature of the operator.

-But what if the SBP of the output tensor does not satisfy what the next-layer operator requires?
+But what if the SBP of the output tensor does not satisfy the requirements of the next-layer operator?

 Assume that in data-parallelism, there are two layers of matrix multiplication.
 Both layers use model-parallelism.

 ![multi-layer-matmul](./imgs/multi-matmul.png)

 The SBP (`split(1)`) of the output from the first layer is not what the second layer expects (`broadcast`).
-In this case, OneFlow automatically inserts Boxing in between the output of the first layer and the input of the second layer.
-Collective communication is used to perform necessary data conversion.
+In this case, OneFlow automatically inserts Boxing operation (AllGather) between the output of the first layer and the input of the second layer to perform necessary data movement.

 Converting `split(1)` to `broadcast` is equivalent to an `AllGather` operation, as shown in the figure below.

 ![s2b](./imgs/boxing_s2b.png)

-Because of Boxing, the users only need to focus on the SBP setting of the critical places (like the source operator).
-The rest is all handled by the OneFlow framework.
+Thanks to the Boxing mechanism, users only need to set the SBP signature of the critical places (like the source operator).
+The rest is all handled by the OneFlow framework and no need to insert the colletive communication operations manually.